The information on this page describes the support you can get for childcare costs.

 - a weekly grant if you are in full-time higher education

-Get more information and find out how to apply for Care to Learn on GOV.UK.
+Find out how to apply for Care to Learn or how to get help with childcare while you study on GOV.UK.

 Early years entitlements